The Best Temporary Hair Color for Kids: 13 Products to Try

-Your little Katy Perry is begging for pink streaks or blue tips, but you’re worried about whether or not it’s safe to dye her hair at all.
+Your little Katy Perry is begging for pink streaks or blue tips to complete her pop star Halloween look this year, but you’re worried about whether or not it’s safe to dye her hair at all.
 The good news?
-There are plenty of temporary options you can try that won’t damage your child’s strands.
+There are plenty of temporary options you can try that won’t damage your child’s strands and will be all the rage at their school’s costume contest.

 As Brian O’Connor, a celebrity hairstylist and co-founder of Good Dye Young explains, “If you’re looking for quick and easy color, there are pastes, sprays and chalks that you can wear and wash out easily in one shampoo.
 The next level up would be a semi-permanent dye, which will last anywhere between four to eight weeks before gradually fading."

-For starters, you want to set up a well-ventilated workstation.
-Sitting outside is your best bet, but if you’re indoors, make sure to crack open any windows and cover your floors and countertops with newspapers to protect against stains.
-You’ll also want to have a pair of plastic or rubber gloves on hand, a comb and something to drape over your kid’s shoulders (like an old towel or a garbage bag with a hole cut out up top so it serves as a makeshift poncho).
+For starters, set up a well-ventilated workstation.
+Sitting outside is your best bet, but if you’re indoors, make sure to open any windows and cover the floors and countertops with newspaper to prevent stains.
+Keep a pair of plastic or rubber gloves on hand, a comb and something to drape over your kid’s shoulders (like an old towel or a garbage bag with a hole cut out of it so it serves as a makeshift poncho).

 OK, ready to color?
-We’ve found eight options for you, at varying levels of permanence.
+We’ve found 13 options for you, at varying levels of permanence.

 1. Lime Crime Unicorn Hair Star Mist